40 of the Best Ways to Homeschool in the Car

 Audio Books for Carschooling

 You knew I couldn’t leave out living literature, right?
-We have spent hours upon hours listening to wonderful books over the years.
-In fact, we have some core memories from many of these impactful audios.
+Over the years, we have spent hours upon hours listening to wonderful books.
+In fact, we have some core memories from many of these impactful audiobooks.

-There is NO WAY I could possibly list all of the audiobooks we’ve enjoyed in the car.
+There is NO WAY I could list all the audiobooks we’ve enjoyed in the car.
 Not a chance.
-I asked each of my children to name two of their very favorites and those are what I’ve included below.
+I asked each of my children to name two of their favorites, and I’ve included those below.

 Educational Audio Ideas

-There are many other audio resources that have been family favorites over the years that also happen to serve as great teachers of academic subjects as well!
+Many other audio resources have been family favorites over the years and also happen to serve as great teachers of academic subjects!

 Classical music was made even more special through stories that introduced us to historical and biographical information about composers and their music.
 Below are a few of the stand-out favorites.